Taiwan - Country Commercial Guide

 Opportunities

-With high demand for high-end medical device imports, the importance of Taiwan’s National Health Insurance (NHI) program will grow, as many of the more advanced medical devices are too expensive for the NHI system to reimburse its users.
-In such cases, a self-pay category is utilized, especially for items such as coronary stents, artificial ceramic hip joints, artificial intraocular lenses, and metal-on-metal artificial hip joints.
+With increasing demand for high-end medical device imports, the importance of Taiwan’s NHI program will grow, as many of the more advanced medical devices are too expensive for the NHI system to reimburse their users.
+In such cases, a self-pay category is utilized, especially for items such as coronary stents, artificial ceramic hip joints, artificial intraocular lenses and metal-on-metal artificial hip joints.

 Trade Shows